Adult Film Star Says That She Could Describe Trump's "Junk Perfectly" And That He Did Not Use Protection

 Asked about what she thought about the fact that the president was married, Clifford said, "At the time, I didn’t think that much about it.
 But now that I have a baby that’s the same age that his was at the time, I’m like, 'Wow, what a dick.'”

-Asked whether she had a message for Trump or his wife at the time, Daniels said, "I don’t know.
+Asked whether she had a message for Trump or his wife at the time, Clifford said, "I don’t know.
 Karma will always bite you in the ass."

 Is The Stormy Daniels Story The End Of The Sex Scandal — Or The Quiet Before The Storm?